‘Chance of a lifetime’: Andover couple leaves for Super Bowl

 “He was like hey we got tickets.
 We were super excited,” said Jennifer.

-They quickly booked the rest of their trip as accomodations were booking up fast.
+They quickly booked the rest of their trip as accommodations were booking up fast.

 They are flying to Fort Myers, Florida then driving the rest of the way to Miami.
-The big game will be part of the fun.
+The Super Bowl will be part of the fun.
 They are staying a full week turning the trip into a vacation.

-“We’re going to do NFL experience Saturday and Sunday and we’re going to enjoy the beach after words.
-We’re going to figure it out come Monday morning,”said Bill.
+“We’re going to do NFL experience Saturday and Sunday, and we’re going to enjoy the beach afterwards.
+We’re going to figure it out come Monday morning,” said Bill.

-The couple departed from the ICT hoping to return celebrating the Chiefs as champions.
+The couple departed from the Wichita hoping to return celebrating the Chiefs as champions.

 “Mahomes is going to bring it,” said Bill.